Three doses of Covid-19 vaccine are likely needed for full protection, Fauci says

-With the latest Covid-19 surge upending American life yet again, an official rollout of booster doses could begin within weeks pending FDA authorization.
+(CNN) -- With the latest Covid-19 surge upending American life yet again, an official rollout of booster doses could begin within weeks, pending FDA authorization.
 And it's likely that three doses of the vaccine are needed for full protection, Dr. Anthony Fauci said.

 He cited two Israeli-based studies that showed a decrease in infections among people who got a third or booster shot.